 Mr. Phu Huu Minh Thuan, Director of Bau Truc Pottery Cooperative, said: Bau Truc pottery village has existed for a long time, it is one of the oldest craft villages in Southeast Asia.

-Pottery making in Bau Truc is traditionally a profession reserved for women; men only gather firewood, dig soil, and carry straw to help with the pottery firing.
-In recent years, the market has favored large-sized pottery products weighing tens of kilograms, even tons, so in Bau Truc village, there are more and more young and middle-aged men learning the craft and making many products.
+Pottery making in Bau Truc is traditionally a profession reserved for women; men only go to collect firewood, dig soil and carry straw to help with the pottery firing.
+In recent years, the market has favored large-sized pottery products, weighing tens of kilograms, even tons, so in Bau Truc village, there are more and more young men and middle-aged men learning the craft and making many products.

 Before 1997, this was just a normal craft village, people made pottery to exchange for rice, or for decoration.
 However, in recent years, along with policies from all levels and sectors, Bau Truc pottery making has developed steadily, and product output has also improved.

 At Bau Truc Pottery Cooperative, there are currently more than 50 workers with stable income.
-Currently, in addition to expanding the pottery market, the craft village is promoting the development of craft villages associated with tourism through pottery making experiences.
+Currently, in addition to expanding the pottery market, the craft village promotes the development of craft villages associated with tourism through pottery making experiences.

-Over time, Bau Truc potters have also flexibly created products that are suitable for the times, not rigidly focusing on typical products as before.
-Currently, the cooperative is producing 3 main ceramic product lines, which are household ceramics, spiritual ceramics and fine art ceramics.
+Over time, Bau Truc potters have also flexibly created products suitable for the times, not rigidly focusing on typical products as before.
+Currently, the Cooperative is producing 3 main ceramic product lines, which are household ceramics, spiritual ceramics and fine art ceramics.
 More and more tourists come to experience, thanks to which ceramic products are widely promoted, bringing significant income to the people.

 “In addition, policies for developing ethnic minority and mountainous areas, policies for developing craft villages of all levels, sectors and Ninh Thuan province have been promoting the strong revival of craft villages,” Mr. Thuan added.